eldstal/vibease/README.md

 ```
 *dUqAY2RYRQdX!
 ```
 Notes: The first digit is the intensity, 0-9.
-The remaining three digits are a duration.
+The remaining three digits are a duration in ms.

 ### Vibrate Pattern